langmartin/lein-git-version/README.md

 lein task that uses the project version sees the one obtained from git.

-In addition, it injects a file into <project>/src/<project>/version.clj, containing a def for the version.
+In addition, it writes the version::branch into the manifest so you can access from an uberjar.

 ## Usage